 Some of us are truly excited about an international of the human-implantable Internet of Things (IoT).
 I’m no longer wager on it.
-You see, a few years returned, in the TV collection Homeland, America Vice President changed into assassinated with the aid of a terrorist who hacked into his heart pacemaker.
+You see, a few years later, in the TV collection Homeland, the American vice President was assassinated with the aid of a terrorist who hacked into his heart pacemaker.
 Could that genuinely take place?
 Yes.

 FATAL SECURITY PROBLEMS

 In 2017, MedSec, a medical era protection corporation, found that Abbott Laboratories’ St Jude Medical defibrillator or pacemakers could be remotely attacked with the aid of hackers.
 At approximately identical times, Johnson & Johnson admitted one of its insulin pumps had a security vulnerability, which might take advantage of overdose diabetics with insulin.
-Since then, those Implantable Medical Devices (IMD) were patched.
-But who knows how many different such potentially fatal protection issues might also lie hidden inside medical gadgets?
+Since then, those Implantable Medical Devices (IMD) have been patched.
+But who knows how many potentially fatal protection issues might lie hidden inside medical gadgets?

-Actually, Karen M. Sandler, government director of the Software Freedom Conservancy, has a terrific concept of Too many.
-As she explained, “All software program has bugs, and all software is inclined.”
+Karen M. Sandler, government director of the Software Freedom Conservancy, has a terrific concept of Too Many.
+She explained, “All software programs have bugs, and all software is inclined.”
 We understand that.
 But did you recognize that there is one trojan horse for every 100 strains of a software program in line with the Software Engineering Institute?
-And did you understand that pacemaker for your chest has about 70,000 strains of code?
+And did you understand that a pacemaker for your chest has about 70,000 strains of code?
 Scary.

 But, as Sandler mentioned, “unfastened and open software program tends to be better and more secure through the years.”
 Unfortunately, all IMD software is proprietary.